fringefilmsoz/SIP/concepts/Station_handling.md

 -   Choosing between sequential \(default\) or concurrent mode of operation

--   Changing the number of stations the system controls
+-   Changing the number of stations the system can control

--   Setting a time delay between station operation
+-   Setting a time delay between station operations